teodoraspasojevic/Light-Vision-Transformer/README.md

 Flexible and Modular Codebase: Easy to customize and extend for various image recognition tasks.

 ## Repository Contents
-models/: Contains the implementation of the LightViT architecture. scripts/: Training and inference scripts for using the LightViT model. data/: Data loading and preprocessing utilities.
+vision_transformer.py: The core implementation of the Light Vision Transformer model. vision_transformer_colab.ipynb: A Jupyter notebook for training the LightViT model on Google Colab.